karrot-dev/yunity.org/user/pages/10.heartbeat/2017-10-15/item.md

 We are nearing our first release since we started our new, more structured approach (each merge request has an entry in the changelog now), and Nick and Matthias will be drinking some beer to celebrate when that happens.
 The surge of activity from a few weeks ago has slowed, but is still a steady stream.

-We discussed with the board about finding someone to implement a new homepage design and added a [blog post](https://devblog.foodsharing.de/2017/10/15/we-need-your-help.html) about that, so please help us find someone! (html/php/css/js coder with a bit of time)...
+We discussed with the board about finding someone to implement some new homepage content/design and added a [blog post](https://devblog.foodsharing.de/2017/10/15/we-need-your-help.html) about that, so please help us find someone! (html/php/css/js coder with a bit of time)...

 _by Nick_